orionpal/qawolftakehome/README.md

 1. Sanity Checks: Ensures that we can connect to Hacker News.
 2. Article Loading: Ensures we can load articles or return an error if we can't.
 3. Sorting Validation: Function correctly returns true/false based on Articles being sorted.

+_note:_ The config was changed to include a single retry attempt on local run because I was running into an issue where one test would randomly fail, but on a single retry I have yet to have both attempts fail.

+The browsers enabled are:
+- Chromium
+- Google Chrome
+- Firefox
+- Safari (webkit)
+- Mobile Chrome
+- Mobile Safari

+_note:_ microsoft edge is not enabled because I don't want to download it for my macbook.
+The other mobile browsers were enabled because I saw that your company recently launched mobile app testing!

 ### Testing Environment Variables